sasetz/fiit_template/lib.typ

 #import "localization.typ": localization
 // TODO: GLOBAL: consider breaking down the function into smaller pages to help
 // improve the customizability of the template
-// TODO: remake appendices:
-//    - add a function for appendix
-//    - make that function's body act like the appendix itself
-//    - offset headings inside appendices by one
-//    - reset heading counter on first appendix

 #let _lang = state("en")